kennymkchan/funko-pop-data/README.md

 }
 ```

 If you wish to see more attributes or if they would be useful, please make an issue and I will try to add the data.
+Alternatively, feel free to open up a PR.

 ### CSV Data